 While floaters and flashes of light are usually harmless, they can be a sign of a deeper eye problem, including retinal tear or detachment, so it’s important to see the specialists at Eye Surgeons Associates right away if you notice new flashes or floaters or a sudden increase in these small spots in your eye.

 Floaters and flashes of light increase with age because your vitreous humor — a clear gel that fills about two-thirds of your eyeball — begins to thin out.
 This often creates stringy clumps of material that cast shadows in your retina and float around in your line of vision.

 While floaters drift around when your eye is still, they float away when you try to look directly at them.

 Small vitreous fibers can also pull on your retinal nerve cells, which causes quick flashes of light in your eyes.
 This phenomenon typically occurs in conjunction with floaters.

 The first step in treating floaters and flashes of light is a comprehensive eye exam.
 The team of physicians at Eye Surgeons Associates have years of experience in treating these uncomfortable eye problems, so they know flashers and floaters can sometimes be a sign of a deeper issue.

-Flashers and floaters are harmless in most cases, but they’re occasionally a symptom of retinal detachment.
+Flashers and floaters are harmless in most cases, but they’re occasionally a symptom of retinal tear or detachment.
 Call Eye Surgeons Associates right away if you experience a sudden onset of flashes or floaters, one-sided gradual shading, or a decline in your central vision.